Equinox

 In the Northern Hemisphere, the March equinox is called the vernal or spring equinox while the September equinox is called the autumnal or fall equinox.
 In the Southern Hemisphere, the reverse is true.
 During the year, equinoxes alternate with solstices.
 Leap years and other factors cause the dates of both events to vary slightly.

 Hemisphere-neutral names are northward equinox for the March equinox, indicating that at that moment the solar declination is crossing the celestial equator in a northward direction, and southward equinox for the September equinox, indicating that at that moment the solar declination is crossing the celestial equator in a southward direction.

+Daytime is increasing at the fastest at the vernal equinox and decreasing at the fastest at the autumnal equinox.